-The Search and Lister component of roms portal displays the forms available on the Publish instance of the AEM server.
-This list includes all forms or the forms defined in the filter at the time of authoring the forms portal page.
-A forms portal page looks similar to as shown in the following image:
+The Search and Lister component of Forms Portal displays the forms available on the Publish instance of the AEM server.
+This list includes all forms or the forms defined in the filter at the time of authoring the Forms Portal page.
+A Forms Portal page looks similar to as shown in the following image:

-The Search and Lister component allow you to add the following functionality to your forms portal:
+The Search and Lister component let you add the following functionality to your Forms Portal:

 You can search for forms in the Forms Portal page by using the following options:

-Full text search allows you to find and list forms based on the specified keywords.
+Full text search lets you find and list forms based on the specified keywords.

 An advanced search dialog

-Advance Search allows you to search forms based on specified form properties.
-This provides a more specific results than full-text search.
+Advance Search lets you search forms based on specified form properties.
+This provides a more specific result than full-text search.
 Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date, and full text.

 A sample adaptive form